ozturkhakki/FPSManager/README.md

-TimeController
+FPSManager
 ==============

-A class which is based on c++11 to ease time based calculations and frame controlling that is compatible with SDL, Allegro and SFML.
+A class which is based on c++11 to ease frame managing and calculations